paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

 thereon forked and now lives on through the support of [Pelagic](http://www.pelagic.nl).

-The project is fully Open Source and can be found at [GitHub](https://github.com/fhuberts/bndtoolsPlugins).
+The project is fully Open Source, licensed under the LGPL, and can be found at [GitHub](https://github.com/fhuberts/bndtoolsPlugins).

 Contributions are welcome!